biorack/metatlas/docs/Add_Atlas_to_DB.md

 [and optionally compound labeling, see below])

 `istd_atlas` - True or False (default is False, meaning this is not an ISTD atlas and no isotopically labeled compounds are present in CSV.
-If True, must have "(unlabeled)" string in compounds with no isotopic label and (_labeling pattern_); e.g. "(U - 1C, 15N)", and the notebook will sort the atlas so labeled compunds appear first)
+If True, CSV should have the strings "(unlabeled)" or "(_labeling pattern_)" e.g. "(U - 1C, 15N)" in the label column, and the notebook will sort the atlas so labeled compunds appear first)

 `run_retrieval_check` - True or False (default is False because it takes a while, this tests if the deposited atlas has the same number of compounds as the input CSV)

-Remaining parameters can be set based on specific needs and useage is described.
+Remaining parameters can be set based on specific needs and usage is described in Cell 1.

 #### Cell 2

 No user-defined settings are required for this cell.
 Ensure that the metatlas repo commit you expect (likely, most recent) is printed in the info log below the cell.
+Keep a heads up for Warnings that may indicate incorrect CSV input formatting or conflicting parameters.

 #### Cells 3 and 4